kiddiRU/Verk1_H1/designDocument/sketch.md

 - Organizer can create clubs
 - Player can create a team
 - Player becomes a team captain when team is created
-- Team captain can sign his team into a tournament if valid
 - Team captain can leave the team
 - When team captain leaves a team he assigns a team member to be the new team captain
 - When team captain leaves a team if he was alone then the team is archived